Winter Skills Courses

 - Self-belay/ice-axe arrest

 There will be a focus on the ‘Be Avalanche Aware‘ guidelines published by the Scottish Avalanche Information Service to look at good planning before heading onto the hill and good decision making throughout our mountain journey.
 To discuss arranging a course then do get in touch.

 Pre-requisites: you should have experience of hillwalking in the mountains in the summer and be able to look after yourself in the mountain environment.
 No previous winter experience is required.

-The exact location of courses will vary dependent on conditions but will be in and around the Cairngorms.
+The exact location of courses will vary depending on conditions but will be in and around the Cairngorms.
 All days will begin at 8am, and you will need to bring your winter hillwalking kit, lunch and a drink (a flask of something warm is highly recommended!).
 A full winter kit list is available here.

 It is necessary to wear crampon compatible winter boots and to bring ice-axe and crampons.
 These can be hired from local outdoor shops if required.
 If you need any advice, don’t hesitate to get in touch.